Titus Andronicus: Performance

 The best known and most successful production of the play in England was directed by Peter Brook for the RSC at the Royal Shakespeare Theatre in 1955, starring Laurence Olivier as Titus, Maxine Audley as Tamora, Anthony Quayle as Aaron and Vivien Leigh as Lavinia.
 Brook had been offered the chance to direct Macbeth but had controversially turned it down, and instead decided to stage Titus.
-The media predicted that the production would be a massive failure, and possibly spell the end of Brook's career, but on the contrary, it was a huge commercial and critical success, with many of the reviews arguing that Brook's alterations improved Shakespeare's script (Marcus' lengthy speech upon discovering Lavinia was removed and some of the scenes in Act 4 were reorganised).
+The media predicted that the production would be a massive failure, and possibly spell the end of Brook's career, but on the contrary, it was a huge commercial and critical success, with many of the reviews arguing that Brook's alterations improved Shakespeare's script (Marcus's lengthy speech upon discovering Lavinia was removed and some of the scenes in Act 4 were reorganised).
 Olivier in particular was singled out for his performance and for making Titus a truly sympathetic character.
-J.C.
-Trewin for example, wrote "the actor had thought himself into the hell of Titus; we forgot the inadequacy of the words in the spell of the projection."
-The production is also noted for muting the violence; Chiron and Demetrius were killed off stage; the heads of Quintus and Martius were never seen; the nurse is strangled, not stabbed; Titus' hand was never seen; blood and wounds were symbolised by red ribbons.
-Edward Trostle Jones summed up the style of the production as employing "stylised distancing effects."
+J. C. Trewin for example, wrote "the actor had thought himself into the hell of Titus; we forgot the inadequacy of the words in the spell of the projection."
+The production is also noted for muting the violence: Chiron and Demetrius were killed off stage; the heads of Quintus and Martius were never seen; the nurse is strangled, not stabbed; Titus's hand was never seen; blood and wounds were symbolised by red ribbons.
+Edward Trostle Jones summed up the style of the production as employing "stylised distancing effects".
 The scene where Lavinia first appears after the rape was singled out by critics as being especially horrific, with her wounds portrayed by red streamers hanging from her wrists and mouth.
 Some reviewers however, found the production too beautified, making it unrealistic, with several commenting on the cleanness of Lavinia's face after her tongue has supposedly been cut out.
 After its hugely successful Royal Shakespeare Theatre run, the play went on tour around Europe in 1957.
 No video recordings of the production are known, although there are many photographs available.